Marcell Ozuna Player Props: Braves vs. Mets

 Mets Pitching Rankings

-- The Mets have a 4.53 team ERA that ranks 23rd across all league pitching staffs.
+- The Mets have the 22nd-ranked team ERA across all league pitching staffs (4.58).

-- Mets pitchers combine to rank 25th in baseball in home runs given up (81 total, 1.3 per game).
+- The Mets surrender the fifth-most home runs in baseball (83 total, 1.3 per game).

-- Scherzer makes the start for the Mets, his 10th of the season.
-He is 5-2 with a 3.21 ERA and 48 strikeouts in 47 2/3 innings pitched.
+- Verlander (2-3 with a 4.25 ERA and 30 strikeouts in 36 2/3 innings pitched) gets the start for the Mets, his seventh of the season.

-- The righty's most recent appearance came on Thursday against the Philadelphia Phillies, when he tossed seven innings, surrendering one earned run while allowing five hits.
+- In his most recent appearance on Friday against the Toronto Blue Jays, the righty went six innings, allowing one earned run while surrendering five hits.

-- In nine games this season, the 38-year-old has put up a 3.21 ERA and 9.1 strikeouts per nine innings, while allowing a batting average of .220 to opposing hitters.
+- In six games this season, the 40-year-old has a 4.25 ERA and 7.5 strikeouts per nine innings, while giving up a batting average of .235 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.